Crime and Corruption Commission

-The Crime and Misconduct Commission (CMC) has three major roles:
+The Crime and Corruption Commission (CCC) has the following objectives:

-The CMC investigates police misconduct and official misconduct in:
+The CCC investigates police misconduct and corrupt conduct in:

 - state government departments, statutory bodies and agencies